Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 If you want to create an instance without saving it to the database, use the make method:

-This will create a User model object without persisting it to the database.
+This will create a User model object without saving it to the database.

-States allow you to define different variations of a factory, which can be useful for creating users with different roles or statuses.
+States allow you to define different versions of the factory, which can be useful for creating users with different roles or statuses.

 You can define states within the factory class: